TallDave67/parallel-nd-range-matrix-multiply/README.md

 [Padding a float](https://stackoverflow.com/questions/22509972/how-can-i-pad-a-float-with-leading-zeros-when-using-cout-operator)

-Olivier Li showed me how to time code to microsecond accuracy for performance checking.
+Olivier Li showed me how to time the running code to microsecond accuracy for performance checking.

 [Timing with Chrono](https://stackoverflow.com/questions/21856025/getting-an-accurate-execution-time-in-c-micro-seconds)